ClickHouse/ClickHouse/docs/en/query_language/select.md

 The features of data sampling are listed below:

-- Data sampling is a determined mechanism.
+- Data sampling is a deterministic mechanism.
 The result of the same `SELECT ..
 SAMPLE` query is always the same.
 - Sampling works consistently for different tables.
 For tables with a single sampling key, a sample with the same coefficient always selects the same subset of possible data.
 For example, a sample of user IDs takes rows with the same subset of all the possible user IDs from different tables.
 This allows using the sample in subqueries in the `IN` clause, as well as for manually correlating results of different queries with samples.
-- Sampling allows reading fewer data from a disk.
+- Sampling allows reading less data from a disk.
 Note that for this you must specify the sampling key correctly.
 For more details see [Creating a MergeTree Table](../operations/table_engines/mergetree.md#table_engine-mergetree-creating-a-table).

 The `SAMPLE` clause can be specified in several ways: